 Our service also collects an annual levy from businesses that aren’t regulated by the FCA but have chosen to be covered by our voluntary jurisdiction.

 A fee applies every time one of our case handlers investigates a case.
-All businesses are entitled to 25 free “chargeable” cases a year.
+Businesses are entitled to free chargeable cases a year subject to what is agreed in our consultation.

 Read more about when a case fee is payable and how much it costs.